STEWARDSHIP & LAND MANAGEMENT

 What Does Stewardship Mean?

-Stewardship means actively working with the land and the community to protect and restore the different native habitats, creeks, wildlife corridors, productive farms and ranches, and permanently protected private lands that are under our care.
-Our experienced staff develop innovative projects to improve and heal our treasured landscapes through tidal wetland restoration, planting native trees and shrubs along our creeks and streams, and removing barriers to steelhead migration and wildlife movement — in addition to keeping our buildings and roads in good repair, managing vegetation to reduce the risk of wildfire and controlling invasive weeds.
+Stewardship means helping Sonoma County to be resilient in the face of climate change by actively working with the land and the community to protect and restore the different native habitats, creeks, wildlife corridors, productive farms and ranches, and permanently protected private lands under our care.
+Our experienced staff are using the best and most recent scientific information to develop innovative strategies to manage and heal our treasured landscapes through tidal wetland restoration, managing our forests for wildfire, planting native trees and shrubs along our creeks and streams, and removing barriers to steelhead migration and wildlife movement — in addition to keeping our buildings and roads in good repair, managing vegetation to reduce the risk of wildfire and controlling invasive weeds.
 We work with our community to keep Sonoma County a wonderful place to live, partnering with landowners to steward conservation easements, providing land for local farmers to grow food and fiber, engaging youth and schoolchildren in restoration work on our preserves, and providing opportunities for volunteers to get their hands dirty.

 The 2019 Kincade Fire